mehwaffle10/Waffle_Balance/README.md

 - Cost 225 coins
 - No longer stuns players when launching them
 - Anything launched has an unmodified vertical launch force (normally .75 for players and 1.1 for anything else)
+- Automatically loads friendly boulders on collision or when coming off cooldown
 - Fixed arm angle not being correct when deployed from a crate

 ### Ballistas